-DISCLAIMER: Before attempting any exercise regimen, please consult with your primary health care professional.
-Do not attempt any exercise where you feel you may be injured or further inflict injury upon an existing injury or condition.
+DISCLAIMER: Before attempting any exercise regimen, please consult with your primary healthcare professional.
+Do not try any exercise where you feel you may be injured or further inflict injury upon an existing injury or condition.

 Push-ups are the utility knife of exercises.
 They improve upper body strength, necessary for pushing away an attacker or pushing someone off of you.

 - Push-up basic form: Lay flat on the ground, facing the ground.
 Hands should be roughly shoulder-width apart and flat on the ground.
 Push yourself up, keeping your back straight, head facing slightly upward.
 Lower yourself back down but stop about a fist’s breadth from the ground.
 Push back up again.
 This is one count.